Continuing Education

 At the end of this presentation, the participant will be able to:

 Pro Bono Counseling is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Pro Bono Counseling maintains responsibility for this program and its content.
-The Maryland Boards of Social Work Examiners and Professional Counselors and Therapists certify that this program meets the criteria for 1.5 credit hours of continuing education for social workers, professional counselors, and therapists licensed in Maryland.
+The Maryland Boards of Social Work Examiners and Professional Counselors and Therapists certify that this program meets the criteria for three (3) credit hours of continuing education (ethics) for social workers, professional counselors, and therapists licensed in Maryland.

-CE credit is granted to participants with documented attendance at individual workshops and competed evaluation forms for those sessions.
+CE credit is granted to participants with documented attendance and participation at individual workshops.
 Attendance is monitored.
-Credit will not be granted to registrants who late or depart early from a session.
+Credit will not be granted to registrants who arrive late or depart early from a session.
 Participants will be asked to submit a completed evaluation form at the end of the session.
 It is the responsibility of registrants to comply with these requirements.

 Featured Presenters